CharlieG03/IC_Lab_2024_Fall/README.md

 | Midterm Project | Final Project |
 | :--------: | :--------: |
 | 63 / 141 | 7 / 134 |

+---
+## Server File
+In addition to Verilog code, some of the setting files are also placed in this repo, such as .cshrc.
+See [this page]().